 Load-Cell Truck Scales

-Most of the time, this is the variety of scale system that you see along America’s highways.
+Most of the time, this is the variety of scale systems that you see along America’s highways.
 This scale system is made up of cells made from steel, which has a device called a strain gauge embedded inside of it.
 This gauge is specially designed to register changes in its electrical current when weight is applied to the cell.
 These electrical variations are recorded and used to calculate the mass of the object that caused the variations.

 These gauges come in two varieties— compression strain gauge and tension strain gauge.
-The difference between the two is that compression gauge’s electrical signature is altered by how much the cell compresses by the weight applied to it, and tension gauges are affected by the change in shape to the cell when weight is applied.
+The difference between the two is that the compression gauge’s electrical signature is altered by how much the cell compresses by the weight applied to it, and tension gauges are affected by the change in shape to the cell when weight is applied.

 Bending Plate Truck Scale